somebeaver/Lowrider.js/README.md

 detect the existing innerHTML, and the `build` event will not trigger.

 Each component can use a custom render checker.
-Simply overwrite Lowrider.js's built in `shouldRender()` method with your own when extending the Lowrider class and make sure your method returns a boolean.
+Simply overwrite Lowrider.js's built in `shouldBuild()` method with your own when extending the Lowrider class and make sure your method returns a boolean.

 ## Usage example